North America Frozen Food Market Size and Share

 Recent Industry Developments

-• November 2024: Wardwizard Foods and Beverages expanded its global presence by exporting frozen foods under the 'QuikShef' brand to Canada and the United States.
-The US shipment includes ready-to-eat Indian meals such as Palak Paneer, Dal Makhni, Kadhi Pakoda, and regional specialties like Gujarati Dal and Amritsari Chole.
-The Canadian shipment features Indian-inspired frozen foods, including Jain Pizza, Veggie Delight Pizza, Tandoori Paneer Pizza, and frozen snacks.
+• November 2024: Wardwizard Foods and Beverages Limited has expanded its global footprint by exporting a range of frozen food products under its QuikShef brand to Canada, the United States, and the United Arab Emirates.
+Shipments to the U.S. and UAE include ready-to-eat Indian meals such as Palak Paneer, Dal Makhni, and Kadhi Pakoda, along with customized items like Gujarati Dal and Amritsari Chole.
+For the Canadian market, the consignment features Indian-inspired frozen items such as Jain Pizza, Veggie Delight Pizza, Tandoori Paneer Pizza, and snacks like burger patties and cheese corn samosas, catering to diverse international palates.

 • October 2024: Delimex expanded its product line beyond taquitos by introducing Crispy Quesadillas.
 The Crispy Quesadillas are available in frozen Char-Grilled Chicken and Chipotle Chicken varieties.
 The products utilize Kraft Heinz's 360CRISP technology to produce microwave-ready quesadillas with a pan-fried texture.